sundeepkrv/sundeepkrv/README.md

 ⌨️&emsp;In my free time, I like to scribble on new ideas for silly but everyday problems.

-💞️&emsp;I try to learn new things and put into action mostly using python & html etc.
+💞️&emsp;I try to learn new things and put into action mostly using python/flask etc.

+👁️&emsp;Checkout my repos I have built so far.

 💬&emsp;Feel free to reach out to me for some interesting discussion or development.